 Issue Management aim Management theme Management action and number Success measure Licence Required Priority 24.
 If the potential alternative site is not feasible, model habitat and land uses in the surrounds to identify other potential sites that may be improved to encourage flying-foxes to relocate on their own accord (informed by findings of ongoing research).
 Other sites identified and habitat restored.
 Low (research collaboration) 25.
 Ensure appropriate habitat area is maintained at the site to support flying-foxes in the camp and that restoration or revegetation activities do not encourage expansion of the colony, which may affect current or future surrounding land uses.
 No net loss or gain to the habitat area required to support the maximum number of flying-foxes that utilise the camp.
 High 26.
 All personnel working in and around camps with or without plant to be inducted into protocols outlined in Section 6'Assessment of impacts to flying-foxes'.
 No significant change to flying-fox numbers and colony health after routine camp management.
-High Heat Stress Events causing illness or death to numerous flying- foxes. impacts of heat stress on wildlife carers and flying-foxes are minimised.
-Level 1: Protocols to manage heat stress 27.
-Allocate resources, and develop procedures, responsibilities, and community materials for heat stress events.
+High Heat Stress Events causing illness or death to numerous flying- foxes.
+To ensure impacts of heat stress on wildlife carers and flying- foxos are To ensure pacts of heat stress on vildlife carers and flying-toxes are minimised.
+27. Allocate resources, and develop procedures, responsibilities, and community materials for heat stress events.
 Resources, procedures and community materials developed and implemented.
-High, In Progress Clean up costs associated with not mitigating Availability of vaccinated ninimiand 28.
-Investigate further options for technology to assist with gathering relevant data (sensors) and options to reduce heat stress including misting sprinklers and/or fans.
+High, In Progress Clean up costs associated with not mitigating Availability of vaccinated personnel to deal with HSE minimised.
+28. Investigate further options for technology to assist with gathering relevant data (sensors) and options to reduce heat stress including misting sprinklers and/or fans.
 Heat stress items investigated and implemented where possible.
-Required for installation of misting sprinklers Medium (research collaboration personnel to deal with HSE 29.
-Assist wildlife carers where possible such as with data collection methods, equipment and physical assistance (including carcass collection) during and after heat stress events Wildlife carers supported
+Required for installation of misting sprinklers Medium (research collaboration 29.
+Assist wildlife carers where possible such as with data collection methods, equipment and physical assistance (including carcass collection) during and after heat stress events Wildlife carers supported High, In Progress